dwightwatson/validating/README.md

 }
 ```

-If you'd prefer a slightly easier route, just have your models extend from `Watson\Validating\ValidatingModel` instead of Eloquent.
+You can also add the trait to a `BaseModel` if you're using one and it will work on all models that extend from it, otherwise you can just extend `Watson\Validating\ValidatingModel` instead of `Eloquent`.

 Now, you have access to some plesant functionality.